Lifting restrictions on APRNs can help avert a health care crisis in America.

 How are APRNs being held back?

-To date, APRNs have full practice authority in 22 states, meaning that they can provide care to the full extent of their education—from independently diagnosing and treating patients to referring people to physical therapy, prescribing medication and more.
-In the rest of the country, they are required by law to be supervised by a physician to perform these very same tasks.
+To date, APRNs have full practice authority in nearly half of the states and jurisdictions in the U.S., meaning that they can provide care to the full extent of their education—from diagnosing and treating patients to delivering babies, expertly managing life-saving respiratory devices and more.
+In the rest of the country, APRNs are required by law to be in a contract with a physician to perform these very same tasks, which creates unnecessary barriers to care for patients in those states.

 Four Roles, Four Ways to Care for You: